colouring-cities/colouring-core/docs/setup-production-environment.md

 #### Set up SSL - TO DO

-DON'T FORGET to open Firewall (443)
+DON'T FORGET to open the Ubuntu firewall to HTTPS